 5) Bowel and Bladder Schedule - If the patient has difficulty communicating, they might not be able to tell someone when they need to go to the bathroom.
 If that is the case, make sure a toileting schedule has been established.
 If they have no control over their bowel or bladder, make sure appropriate measures have been taken (i.e. foley catheter or adult diapers).

-6) Before discharge from the acute hospital, determine which type of rehabilitation facility is best for your loved one.
+6) Pick a Rehabilitation Facility - Before discharge from the acute hospital, determine which type of rehab facility is best for your loved one.
 See rehab facilities for information about the differences between facilities.

 2) Observe therapy sessions and learn what exercises you can do with your loved one at home.
 Therapists will normally give home exercise programs to patients, but don't let this occur on the last day of therapy.
 Start learning the exercises early so you will not have any questions about exercise technique when you get home.
 If you wait to the last day to learn exercises, you won't be adequately trained.

-4) Check to see if there is a local support group for caregivers or go online to a support forum.
+4) Find a support group.
+Check to see if there is a local support group for caregivers or go online to a support forum.
 This can be helpful in getting questions answered, receiving emotional support and getting advice from people who have "been there".

-5) Make a list of questions as you go, and don't be afraid to ask your questions.
+5) Make a list of questions as you go.
+Don't be afraid to ask your questions.
 While your loved one is in rehab, you will have access to doctors, nurses and therapists.
 Now is the time to get your questions answered.
 Once you get home, you will not have the easy access to medical personnel so ask questions since you have this opportunity.

 6) Prepare for home.
 Make sure the stroke victim's house is accessible.
 Things to consider:

 Do you have a stroke survival or caregiver story to share with others?
-Click here to share your story.
+Share your story.